freerange/site/soups/blog/avoid-vat-issues-with-free-agent-sanity-check.snip.markdown

 Avoiding VAT issues with FreeAgent Sanity Check
 ===============

 While our main focus at {fr} is building software, we're also running a company and that comes with its own set of chores and obligations.
-Whereever possible, we like to build simple tools to make sure that managing those obligations is as painless as possible.
+Wherever possible, we like to build simple tools to make sure that managing those obligations is as painless as possible.
 I'd like to outline one simple tool here -- the [FreeAgent Sanity Check][].

 *Vat*'s[^pun] "VAT"?